Spain | Rioja

 The Rioja wine region is located in northern Spain, on both sides of the River Ebro.
 It was the first Spanish wine region to obtain DO status in 1925 and in 1991, it was promoted to DOCa (Qualified Designation of Origin), a higher category reserved for wines maintaining a proven consistency and quality over a long period of time.

 Rioja Alta, to the north-west and south of the Ebro River in the province of La Rioja, stretches as far as the city of Logroño.
 Elegance and poise is the hallmark of wines made here.
-Rioja Baja, located to the south-east, is the hottest of the three districts and specialises in wines made from the Garnacha grape.
+Rioja Oriental, located to the south-east, is the hottest of the three districts and specialises in wines made from the Garnacha grape.

 Rioja produces a collection of red, white and rosé wines, but it is the reds that account for the greater part of its fame.
 Ageing classifications have, until recently, been the primary means for separating one wine from another.